Ashern Detachment – August 1970 – July 1971

 After my protective security stint in Ottawa my first community Policing posting was to the Province of Manitoba and the Town of Ashern that is located in the heart of Manitoba’s Northwest Interlake Region and 160 km’s or 2 hours north of Winnipeg on Highway #6.

 Ashern was named after A. S. Hern, a timekeeper of the firm that constructed the railway that served the Western Interlake.
-The region supported the agriculture (beef in addition to pork/chicken farms), fishing, mineral extraction, recreation and tourism industries.
+The region supported the agriculture (beef in addition to pork/chicken farms), fishing, mineral extraction, recreation, and tourism industries.

-The community of Ashern is the largest community in the Rural Municipality with around a 700 population and is the regional service center to a trading area of approximately 8,000 people.
+The community of Ashern is the largest community in the Rural Municipality with around a 700 population and is the regional service center with a trading area of approximately 8,000 people.
 When I arrived the fall weather had set in and it wasn’t long before the winter was upon us.
 After the city of Ottawa this was a very big change to a very small town.
 The locals were generally seasoned and tough farming folk.

 The area of policing coverage was very large when I was there and much of our work centered on Indian reservations a long drive to the north at Fairford, Lake St Martin, Little Saskatchewan and the pubs that served them around the very rural Gympsumville area.
 We also patrolled the main highway 6 north and the rural farming communities to the east and west.
-Towns of Camper, Moosehorn and Steep Rock were all within the patrol area.
+Towns of Camper, Moosehorn, and Steep Rock were all within the patrol area.

-My involvement with these were only in relation to call outs for fights at a hockey game or accidents or drinking problems.
-The Annual Ashern Rodeo with street Dance, Fireworks, Parade and Rodeo Social were a big deal and part of Labour Day Weekend in Ashern.
+My involvement with these was only in relation to call outs for fights at a hockey game or accidents or drinking problems.
+The Annual Ashern Rodeo with Street Dance, Fireworks, Parade and Rodeo Social were a big deal and part of Labour Day Weekend in Ashern.
 This last event I remember vividly due to what happened to me in the parking lot after inspecting the event on duty in uniform – ouch it hurt.

 The main work was criminal investigations for assault, robbery, sexual assault, break and enter, motor vehicle accidents, drink driving and the like.
 From time to time there was involvement in drug investigations and surveillance.
 Policing took all our time and a day of rest was the break we took when we could.